Leafwing-Studios/Emergence/design/src/high-level/genre-analysis.md

 - **Degrading products**
   - Goods that have a "shelf-life", and become less useful or turn into waste over time
   - Most commonly used for food
-  - Often adds storage constriants
+  - Often adds storage constraints
   - Often requires carefully managing throughput of production
 - **Hazardous goods**
   - Goods that are dangerous to store, especially in excess